top of page

 3. Box Mare

 The labels of this box are fear and hope, and are mainly derived from sailors and seafarers.
 The cry of a seagull is ominous and foreboding.
 When fine weather starts to turn bad, seagulls with their cries and long-calls announce the storm.
 They know it's coming, leave open sea to seek shelter on land.
 The saying is: “Seagull, seagull, sit on the sand, it's never good weather when you’re on land”.
 At the same time, they know that the storm will bring feeding opportunities as well.
 So, there is besides up-coming danger, also excitement, anticipation and hope.
 Watch for yourself when you've the opportunity when a storm is approaching: seagulls fly in the air, demonstrating their flying techniques.
 As if they play and love it.
-Who knows, this is why seagulls in Mid-Frisian language are also called ûnwaren 'thunders' or ûnwaarsfûgels 'thunderbirds', the birds that come ashore when thunder approaches.
+Who knows, this is why seagulls in the Mid-Frisian language are also called ûnwaren 'thunders' or ûnwaarsfûgels 'thunderbirds', the birds that come ashore when thunder approaches.

 For Russian sailors, the cries of the seagull are the cries of the seamen who died at sea and who want to be buried properly.
 The restless souls.
 And, more fear in the horror movie The Birds (1963) of the British film director Alfred Hitchcock: seagulls terrorize and kill everyone.
 We think it must have been great black-backed gulls who did the acting for Hitchcock.